kthpanor/vlxman/_sources/docs/uv-vis.md

 ## Complex polarization propagator approach

-Absorption spectra are also available from the imaginary part of the isotropic complex polarizability {cite}`Norman2018`
+Absorption spectra are also available from the imaginary part of the polarizability {cite}`Norman2018`

 $$
 \sigma(\omega) =